-Whilst the Covered Bonds are in global form and held within Euroclear or Clearstream, in all but the most remote circumstances, it is not expected that the new reporting regime and potential withholding tax imposed by sections 1471 through 1474 of the U.S. Internal Revenue Code of 1986, the Foreign Account Tax Compliance Act ("FATCA"), will affect the amount of any payment received by Euroclear or Clearstream (see "Taxation - Foreign Account Tax Compliance Act").
+Whilst the Debt Securities are in global form and held within Euroclear or Clearstream, in all but the most remote circumstances, it is not expected that the new reporting regime and potential withholding tax imposed by sections 1471 through 1474 of the U.S. Internal Revenue Code of 1986, the Foreign Account Tax Compliance Act ("FATCA"), will affect the amount of any payment received by the Euroclear or Clearstream (see "Taxation - FATCA witholding").
 However, FATCA may affect payments made to custodians or intermediaries in the subsequent payment chain leading to the ultimate investor if any such custodian or intermediary generally is unable to receive payments free of FATCA withholding.
 It also may affect payment to any ultimate investor that is a financial institution that is not entitled to receive payments free of withholding under FATCA, or an ultimate investor that fails to provide its broker (or other custodian or intermediary from which it receives payment) with any information, forms, other documentation or consents that may be necessary for the payments to be made free of FATCA withholding.
 Investors should choose the custodians or intermediaries with care (to ensure each is compliant with FATCA or other laws or agreements related to FATCA) and provide each custodian or intermediary with any information, forms, other documentation or consents that may be necessary for such custodian or intermediary to make a payment free of FATCA withholding.
-Covered Bond Holders should consult their own tax adviser to obtain a more detailed explanation of FATCA and how FATCA may affect them.
-The Issuer's obligations under the Covered Bonds are discharged once it has paid the common depositary for Euroclear and Clearstream (the "Common Depository") or common safekeeper for Euroclear or Clearstream (the "Common Safekeeper") (as bearer of the Covered Bonds) and the Issuer has therefore no responsibility for any amount thereafter transmitted through Euroclear and Clearstream and custodians or intermediaries.
+Debt Security Holders should consult their own tax adviser to obtain a more detailed explanation of FATCA and how FATCA may affect them.
+The Issuer's obligations under the Debt Securities are discharged once it has paid the common depositary for Euroclear and Clearstream (the "Common Depository") or common safekeeper for Euroclear or Clearstream (the "Common Safekeeper") (as bearer of the Debt Securities) and the Issuer has therefore no responsibility for any amount thereafter transmitted through Euroclear and Clearstream and custodians or intermediaries.
 To the extent any such amount is subject to FATCA withholding an investor may, therefore, receive a lesser amount than would otherwise be the case.

-The value of the Covered Bonds could be adversely affected by a change in law or administrative practice
+The value of the Debt Securities could be adversely affected by a change in law or administrative practice

-The Covered Bonds, the Receipts, and the Coupons (other than NCSD System Covered Bonds), and any non-contractual obligations arising out of or in connection with them are governed by and shall be construed in accordance with English law except for Condition 3, which is governed by, and construed in accordance with Icelandic law, in each case as in effect as at the date of this Base Prospectus.
-The NCSD System Covered Bonds are governed by, and construed in accordance with Icelandic law.
-No assurance can be given as to the impact of any possible judicial decision or change to Icelandic or English law, or administrative practice after the date of this Base Prospectus, and any such change could materially adversely impact the value of any Covered Bonds affected by it.
+The Debt Securities, the Coupons and the Talons (other than NCSD System Debt Securities) and any non-contractual obligations arising out of or in connection with them are governed by, and shall be construed in accordance with, English law.
+The NCSD System Debt Securities will be governed by, and construed in accordance with Icelandic law.
+No assurance can be given as to the impact of any possible judicial decision or change to Icelandic or English law or administrative practice after the date of this Base Prospectus and any such change could materially adversely impact the value of any Debt Securities affected by it.

-Investors who purchase Covered Bonds in denominations that are not integral multiple of the Specified Denomination may be adversely affected if definitive Covered Bonds are subsequently required to be issued
+Investors who purchase Bonds in denominations that are not an integral multiple of the Specified Denomination may be adversely affected if definitive Bonds are subsequently required to be issued